THE BAPTIST CATECHISM

 Q. 19.
-What was the sin whereby our first parents fell from the estate wherein they were created?
+What was the sin whereby our first parents fell from the state wherein they were created?

-A. The sin whereby our first parents fell from the estate wherein they were created, was their eating the forbidden fruit.
-(Gen. 3:6,12,13)
+A. The sin whereby our first parents fell from the state wherein they were created, was their eating the forbidden fruit.
+(Gen. 3:6,12,13)*

 Q. 20.
 Did all mankind fall in Adam’s first transgression?